Ronald dela Rosa

-Dela Rosa is currently being investigated by the International Criminal Court (ICC) in The Hague for crimes against humanity due to his involvement in the drug war during the administration of Rodrigo Duterte, who has been arrested in March 2025.
-The ICC is expected to release more arrest warrants against people involved in the case.
-During a Senate hearing in October 2024, Duterte himself admitted on record that Dela Rosa is one of the heads of his death squad, a group which has killed thousands of criminals.
-On November 8, 2025, the ICC issued an arrest warrant for Dela Rosa.
+Dela Rosa is currently wanted by the International Criminal Court (ICC) in The Hague for crimes against humanity due to his involvement in the drug war during the administration of Rodrigo Duterte, who was arrested in March 2025 and is currently detained at The Hague.
+During a Senate hearing in October 2024, Duterte called Dela Rosa one of the commanders of his death squad.